Skip to content

 1826: In the Name of Law

-Every independent country had a law system that every citizen complied with, and that was Ali’s next step to establish a strong state that had the potential not only to separate from the Ottoman Empire but maybe even compete with it.
+Every independent country had a law system that every citizen complied with, and Ali’s next step was to establish a strong state that had the potential to not only separate from the Ottoman Empire but maybe even compete with it.

-Inspired by the Napoleonic code, Muhammad Ali created a legal system mainly to control and eliminate crime and ensure a state of stability in the country.
-Some of the things he first issued back in 1826 were equality before the law in spite of religion or social status, freedom of speech, and the right to a fair trial.
+Inspired by the Napoleonic code, Muhammad Ali created a legal system mainly to control and eliminate crime and ensure stability in the country.
+Some things he first issued back in 1826 were equality before the law despite religion or social status, freedom of speech, and the right to a fair trial.

-Ali also passed penal legislation in 1829, which provided punishment for those who violated the rules or committed crimes.
+Ali also passed penal legislation in 1829, which punished those who violated the rules or committed crimes.
 To retain the authority of the law, he created a police force and dispatched them to Cairo and Alexandria.

-Another reform that Ali made within the law system was the use of evidence in courts, best highlighted by autopsy reports.
+Another reform that Ali made within the law system was using evidence in courts, best highlighted by autopsy reports.
 These helped very much in investigations and trials and allowed the application of the law.

 1827: Medical Reform